AndreasMadsen/daily-interface/README.md

 The `ReadableStream` also has an `error` event.

-#### Boolean = client.reading

-Simpel flag, its true if there is currently being read data.

 #### client.close()

 This will stop all `readable` streams and let all writes return with a callback.